Story heading

 I believe that an explainer (perhaps a blog post?) of the inefficiencies you’ve noticed with other libraries and how you’ve overcome them (including the “edge cases” you’re saying are unsupported) would be very interesting.
 They’d also help correctly interpret the benchmark results.

-So, I decided to do that.
-This blog post describes how I made Microdiff faster than most other object and array diffing libraries.
+So, I decided to write a blog post about it, describing how I made Microdiff faster than most other object and array diffing libraries.

-Diffing (difference tracking) is tracking what is different between two objects.
-For example, let’s say you have two objects, object a and object b.
+Diffing (difference tracking) algorithms track changes made between two pieces of data.
+For example, if you have two objects, a b:

 const a = {